deliaconstantino/directory-viewer/README.md

 # Directory Viewer

-An application that allows a user to browse directory content.
+Directory Viewer allows a user to browse directory content, with a UX that is loosely based on Google Drive.
+It's built with React, React-Router, Tailwind CSS, and React Testing Library.

 ## Configuration